jjcloud93/w01d02-homework/homework2_answers.md

 // 2. git checkout [branch-name]
 // 3.
 So you can work on specific code without directly affecting the master page.

+// .1 git merge combines a specified branch’s history into the current branch, while pull needs to be approved before a merge.
+// .2 git pull

 // .1